 Security Token Offerings STO licensing

 European regulators follow the recommendations of European Central Bank and European Banking Authority that all cryptocurrency-based instruments having features of securities are subject to the laws and regulations regulating public issue of securities.

 New European Crowdfunding directive and modern Lithuanian Law on Crowdfunding allow raising of the capital through the security token offerings STO.
 Lithuanian licensed advisors allowed to distribute securities and other tokenized financial instruments all over the EU/EEA area offering them to the wide range of investors.
 International Securities Identification Number (ISIN) can be obtained for tokenised securities.

 Financial institutions often face difficulties offering cryptocurrency-based investment instruments to traditional investors because of the regulatory barriers.
 Lithuanian regulation allows Lithuanian licensed alternative investment funds designed for alternative investors invest their assets into the cryptocurrency and cryptocurrency-based investment instruments.
 It allows issue of investment units and other investment instruments based on cryptocurrency and distribute them in traditional financial markets attracting professional investors from all around EU/EEA area.

 ECOVIS provides full set of cryptocurrency exchange and crypto currency wallet operator authorisation services including company registration in Lithuania and preparation of all required AML/KYC procedures.
-In the field of security token issues ECOVIS assists in preparation of Security Token Offering (STO) documentation such as Securities Issue Prospectus, etc. After the authorization process ECOVIS provides bookkeeping, regulatory reporting and Lithuanian FIU compliance services for authorised entities.
+In the field of security token issues ECOVIS assists in preparation of Security Token Offering (STO) documentation such as Securities Issue Prospectus, etc. Bank account for crypto company own funds usually opened during the company incorporation process.
+Segregated bank or EMI account for client funds opened after the company registration and authorization.
+After the authorization process ECOVIS provides bookkeeping, regulatory reporting and Lithuanian FIU compliance services for authorised entities.